 Fishing for spring salmon

-The Carte Blanche is currently fishing for spring salmon in the waters surrounding Haida Gwaii.
-You can track the vessel’s location in real time on the map above, and read about the trip below.
+The Carte Blanche is currently fishing for spring salmon in the waters surrounding Haida Gwaii; you can read about the trip below.

 It’s a blessing to identify a faulty pump before you bury it under two tonnes of ice.